 Students are encouraged to attend the University on a full-time basis in order to complete their studies in the most expeditious manner.
 A full course load is normally 9 to 12 credit hours.
 The program takes a minimum of 3 years to complete.
 Students need to give careful thought to the timing and sequencing of courses.
-This should be done in close consultation with their advisor.
+This should be done in close consultation with their faculty advisor.
 It is especially important to note course prerequisites and the semesters when courses are traditionally offered.

-The Graduate School allows a maximum of 6 years to complete the Marriage and Family Counseling/Therapy master's degree.
-This six-year time limit begins the semester a student first enrolls in classes.
-This time frame will be reduced if transfer credits are substituted for any coursework on the PCD.
-The six-year time frame will begin on the date when the first course transferred was completed.

-Most courses once a week and generally during the evening (4:30-7:00 and 7:15-9:45, typically), except in summer.
-In summer, the majority of courses are held during the day, although during an abbreviated 5 week semester, with a few held in the evening.
-Please note that students admitted to begin coursework during spring semesters should consult with their advisors about the sequencing and scheduling of requirements since many core MFT courses are only offered one time a year.
+The Graduate School allows a maximum of 6 years to complete the MFC/T Master's degree.
+This 6 year timeframe begins the semester a student first enrolls in classes.
+This timeframe will be reduced if transfer credits are substituted for any coursework on the PCD and begins on the date when the first course transferred was completed.
+Most courses occur once a week and generally during the evening (4:30-7:00 and 7:15-9:45, typically), except in summer.
+In summer, the majority of courses are held during the afternoon and evening, although during an abbreviated 5 week semester.
 See the Appendix for a chart identifying the semester courses are typically taught.
-Note that occasionally courses may be taught in additional semesters other than marked in this chart-always consult with your advisor prior to scheduling.
+Note that occasionally courses may be taught in additional semesters other than marked in this chart-students should always consult with their faculty advisor prior to scheduling.

-The Marriage and Family Counseling/Therapy Program curriculum consists of four broad areas of coursework: (a) Theoretical Foundation, (b) Clinical Practice, (c) Individual Development and Family Relations, (d) Professional Identity and Ethics, (e) Research, (f) Additional Counseling Courses, and (g) Clinical Experience Requirement.
+The MFC/T Master's Program curriculum consists of 7 broad areas of coursework: (a) Theoretical Foundation, (b) Clinical Practice, (c) Individual Development and Family Relations, (d) Professional Identity and Ethics, (e) Research, (f) Additional Counseling Courses, and (g) Clinical Experience Requirement.
 In addition to utilizing the guidelines in the COAMFTE Accreditation standards, V. 12, the core curriculum for the MFC/T Master's program is based on the Professional Marriage and Family Therapy Principles (PMFTPs) and knowledge is evaluated based of the content in the following documents, which include: